UCT-EE-OCW/EEE3096S-2019/README.md

 ## Prac 5
 Practical 5 isn't directly related to the Raspberrry Pi, but introduces low level knowledge of processors by requiring you to design an ALU.

+## PracManual
+Contains latex source for pracs and project.